Epiforge/Gear/README.md

             Environment.Exit(0);
         }

-        // Go about the business of starting your app (you'll need to use Current.Dispatcher to get back on the UI thread) }
+        // Finish starting your app (you'll need to use Current.Dispatcher to get back on the UI thread) }

     protected override void OnStartup(StartupEventArgs e)